 Vinpocetine used to be a popular nootropic that has lost its popularity in the past years.
 It is a decent anti-inflammatory compound that may enhance cognition.

 Not knowing the exact amount of all nootropic compounds in Synagen IQ can mean that this nootropic supplement is potentially harmful and can bring a lot of side effects.

-I checked many Synagen IQ reviews of actual users, and what I found out is the fact that many people report no effects whatsoever (including the lack of positive benefits).
-I believe the reason for such low performance of this supplement lies in the fact that it is simply underdosed.
+We checked many Synagen IQ reviews of actual users, and what we found out is the fact that many people report no effects whatsoever (including the lack of positive benefits).
+We believe the reason for such low performance of this supplement lies in the fact that it is simply underdosed.